uwla/vue-data-table/README.md

 ## Demo

 The best way to see if a package suits your needs is by viewing  and  editing  a demo project.
-Here  are  some  code  playgrounds  in  which   you   can   test VueDataTable.
+Here is a code playground in which you can test `VueDataTable`:

 - [Demo (preview)](https://vtlyhz.csb.app/)
 - [Demo (preview and code)](https://codesandbox.io/s/vue-data-table-demo-vtlyhz)